adonisjs/v6-docs/content/docs/concepts/http_context.md

+---
+summary: Learn about the HTTP context in AdonisJS and how to access it from route handlers, middleware, and exception handlers.
+---

 # HTTP context

 A new instance of [HTTP Context class](https://github.com/adonisjs/http-server/blob/main/src/http_context/main.ts) is generated for every HTTP request and passed along to the route handler, middleware, and exception handler.